Our Approach – Theory-informed Practice

-The research of Susan Wheelan into the stages of group development supports our understanding of the factors and leader-follower behaviours that are critical to the development of a high performing team.
+The research of Susan Wheelan into the stages of group development supports our understanding of the factors and leader-follower behaviors that are critical to the development of a high performing team.
 According to Wheelan’s more than 30 years of observational work with work groups, the stages of group development are Dependency and inclusion, Counter-dependency and fighting, Trust and structure, Work and productivity, and Termination.
-Her conclusions inform consultants and leaders of the roles, behaviours, needs, priorities for attention and critical switch points at each stage, for ongoing productive interactions.
+Her conclusions inform consultants and leaders of the roles, behaviors, needs, priorities for attention and critical switch points at each stage, for ongoing productive interactions.

 Susan Wheelan Creating Effective Teams: A Guide for Members and Leaders 4th ed (Sage, 2012).

 Research into leadership transitions by Bridget Farrands identified that incoming leaders are subject to enormous pressure to perform, and are usually unsupported, required to ‘sink or swim’.
-In addition poorly managed transitions can cause disruption in team and organisational life, and can be costly in productivity and time.
+In addition poorly managed transitions can cause disruption in team and organizational life, and can be costly in productivity and time.
 In contrast, managing leadership transitions strategically gives attention to the leader’s entry into their new role, supporting the leader and the team in specific ways as they face the survival phase before arriving in the thriving phase.

 Elsner, R. and Farrands, B. Leadership Transitions: how business leaders take charge in new roles London: Kogan (2012)